 By Teachers, For Teachers

-But how can you take advantage of the Super Bowl enthusiasm in the classroom?
-And how do you do a Super Bowl activity when some of your students – and maybe you yourself – aren’t really excited about football?
+How can you take advantage of the football season enthusiasm in the classroom?
+And how do you do a gridiron activity when some of your students – and maybe you yourself – aren’t really excited about football?

-My Top 12 Super Bowl Classroom Activities are guaranteed to bring a winning attitude to your classroom, even if your home team isn’t playing.
+These football-related activities are guaranteed to bring a winning attitude to your classroom, even if your home team has a bye week.

 For students learning measurements, this is a great chance to practice.
 For example, a first down is ten yards.
 The football field is 100 yards (plus the end zones).
 An easy field goal might be 20-30 yards.
 A hard field goal is 50 yards.
 Have students practice converting these numbers into feet or even into meters.